niranjannandams99-droid/Python-Projects/01_Zomato_Bangalore_Analysis/README.md

-> **📈 Insight:** Most restaurants fall in the **₹300–₹700** price range.
-Mid-range pricing is the dominant and most competitive strategy in Bangalore's food market.
+> **📈 Insight:** ₹300–₹600 is the most competitive price band.
+Positioning at ₹700–₹1,000 could be a sweet spot — above budget but below premium — less crowded.
 ---

 ### 6️⃣ Customer Satisfaction vs. Popularity